How to be a godparent

 When my brother and his wife asked me to be a godparent to their daughter—well, it was a big deal.
 I felt honored.
 And also terrified.
 Not to mention excited, humbled, overjoyed, overwhelmed and daunted.
 I knew I wanted to do a good job, to live up to the honor I’d been given, and to make her life better.
 I just didn’t know how.

 Today, eighteen years later, I can tell you that being a godparent is awesome.
 Like from-the-actual-dictionary awesome, in the sense of inspiring awe, reverence and fear.
 Whether you’re new to this, or just looking to put a little more into your role, you’ve probably got a similar feeling about it.
-But don’t worry…I can now officially say that I know what it takes to be a godparent, and today I’ll share a little of my wisdom.
+But don’t worry…I can now officially say that I know how to be a godparent, and today I’ll share a little of my wisdom.

 Inspired?
 Create and share by tagging @hallmarkstores.